Canon T2i vs Leica X1

 |17.||Panasonic LX5||Y||mono / mono||-||-||mini||2.0||-||-||-|

-Both the T2i and the X1 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the X1 have been discontinued, but can regularly be found used on ebay.
 The X1 was replaced by the Leica X2, while the T2i was followed by the Canon T3i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T2i and X1 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Leica X1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T2i and the Leica X1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.